‘Linux’ Archives

 I’m as much of a mug as anyone.
 I just hope I haven’t fallen for any of these…….

-One thing I’m pretty sure this blog been subject to (thanks to Firestats’ fund of fascinating information on referrers) is a hack of restricted Wordpress content using the Google cache.
+One thing I’m pretty sure this blog been subject to (thanks to Firestats’ fund of fascinating information on referrers) is a hack of restricted WordPress content using the Google cache.
 It just involves asking for things from the cache by modifying the url request string.
 (I’ve done that by accident I suspect)

 That password-protected site of yours – it ain’t